ASU engineering student wins stellar intern award

 Each new phase used different technologies and systems, so Anand applied a wide variety of skills and programming languages she learned from her academic experiences at ASU, ranging from C# and Windows to Python and Jupyter Notebook, in order to fulfill the different requirements of her project.

 “The thing about data science and AI is that you can get different results and outputs for any small changes that you make to the code,” Anand says.
-“It’s important to completely understand what you’re doing because even if you were to make the minimum number of samples slightly fewer or greater, you would get a different result.
+“It’s important to completely understand what you’re doing because even if you were to modify the minimum number of samples to be slightly fewer or greater, you would get a different result.
 It’s important to spend time analyzing your data in order to see which output is the most meaningful.
 It requires a lot of trial and error.”

 Meeting the challenges of remote work

 One of the most difficult aspects of her internship had nothing to do with technical skills she needed to complete both machine learning and Wi-Fi signature profiling.

 “My team is based in Houston, Texas,” Anand says.
 “I was working remotely from Tempe and most of my team meetings would be in a time zone two hours ahead.
 I used to start very early because an 8 a.m. meeting for them would be 6 a.m. for me.”